salbregh/libft/README.md

 # LIBFT

-##### My first 42 network project at Codam.
-This project codes a C library regrouping usual function that are allowed to be used in future school projects.
-The aim of rewriting the functions is to get a full understanding of how they work and how to use them.
+##### My first 42 network project, reimplementing my own C standard function library.
+The aim of this project is understanding how the standard functions in C work.
+The aim of rewriting the functions is to get a full understanding of how they work and how/when to use them.

 ***

+### Usage

 ### RULES
-* Code is writtin according to the Norm
+* Code is writtin according to the 42 network norm
 * All code must compile with flags -Wall -Werror -Wextra
 * No memory leaks allowed
 * Forbidden to use global variables